gohugoio/hugo/content/developer-tools/migrate-to-hugo.md

 notes:
 ---

-If you are using a different static site generator or CMS (e.g, Jeklly or Wordpress), the following tools were developed by the Hugo community to facilitate automated exports from your current system to a Hugo-friendly format.
+If you are using a different static site generator or CMS (e.g, Jeklly or Wordpress, respectively), the following tools were developed by the Hugo community to facilitate automated exports from your current system to a Hugo-friendly format.

 ## Jekyll

+## WordPress

+## Contentful